+The calculation covers all of Storebrands investments in equities.
+Bond investments are not included here, as the data quality is not sufficient.
 Storebrand does not use the number for total scope 3 emissions as a management tool, neither as a metric in our decarbonization targets.
 Rather, we utilize the weighted average carbon intensity metric as expressed below.
 We find this figure to better measure our carbon exposure over time in a manner that is consistent and makes it possible to compare our own funds performance against each other, in addition to making comparisons to relevant indexes possible.
 Therefore, the number reported here cannot be directly compared to the figure reported last year.
-A low carbon footprint means that the portfolio has a low exposure to carbonintensive companies.
+A low carbon footprint means that the portfolio has a low exposure to carbon intensive companies.
 Carbon Intensity is a measurement of the carbon dioxide and other greenhouse gases released annually by a company at a given time, in relation to the revenue of the company.
 In other words, it shows how carbon efficient the company is.
 A fund's Carbon Intensity is a weighted average of Carbon Intensities of companies which constitute the fund.
-Unlike the ownership approach which was used in the period of 2015-2018, the weighted average method gives an opportunity to evaluate not only equity positions, but also bonds.
-Along with mutual funds, Storebrand also calculates the Carbon Intensity of their benchmark indexes.
 It is important to note that Carbon Intensity is a point in time measurement which is constantly changing and does not fully represent fund's carbon risk.
 Management quality, carbon emission trends, fossil fuel reserves and clean technology solutions of the relevant companies is the factors which should be taken into consideration for a better understanding of the risk involved.
 These factors are not reflected in the carbon intensity metric.
 As of today, there is no global standard on how to calculate Carbon intensity, though the TCFD framework has gained significant momentum globally.
 Since both methods and data are continuously adjusted and refined, the Storebrand Group is following the developments and adjusting reporting guidelines accordingly.
-Data
+Data is not always available for individual companies, and there are still quality issues with the data and the methods of calculation.